vmplacco/linemake/README.md

 and associates) and excellent molecular data from the Old Dominion group (Peter Bernath and associates).
 The only manual steps in getting the code to work are editing lines 19-20 to put the code path into the code, and compiling with f77, g77, or gfortran.
+Wavelengths of the output line lists are given in air.

 The maximum ionization state is the first ion, and the maximum lower excitation enrgy is 7.5eV except for some light neutral species (neuatrals